-The course will examine ethical dilemmas pertaining to the administration of criminal justice, focusing on law enforcement, the courts, corrections, research and crime policy dealing with specific ethical issues related to the criminal justice system.
-An introduction to ethical decision making through the perspectives of Virtue Ethics, Formalism, and Utilitarianism.
-Prerequisite: CJ100 with a 'C' or better.
+A study of ethics as it applies to law enforcement, the courts, corrections, and criminal justice research and policy.
+Examines professional ethical codes.
+Explores ethical dilemmas and rational decision making and introduces students to the perspectives of Virtue Ethics, Formalism, and Utilitarianism.
+Prerequisite: CJ100, CJ110, CJ130 and CJ222 with a 'C' or better.